-Wildfire Prevention: Preparing Your Home
+Wildfire Prevention: How to Prepare Your Home

 Fires can damage a home three ways: through radiated heat, firebrands (burning materials that can be carried up to a mile by convection forces and/or wind) and the convection column itself.
 When we talk about wildfire mitigation, we’re referring to steps you can take around your home and on your property that may help prevent or reduce damage from any or all of the three.